Top 5 Active Investors in Ukraine (2025): Complete Guide to Ukraine's Highest-Reputation VC & Growth Funds

 Ukraine's startup ecosystem is still operating under extreme conditions — yet capital keeps moving, and credible local investors have become even more important as signal, syndicate glue, and operational support.
 In H1 2025, Ukrainian-founded / Ukraine-linked startups still raised notable rounds across the region.
 (TheRecursive.com)

 When preparing your pitch to Ukraine investors, having a professional data room is essential.
 Peony helps Ukraine startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide focuses on Ukraine-based (or Ukraine-native) investors with strong reputations among founders/co-investors and clear evidence of ongoing activity and fund capacity.